rayryeng/XiaohuLuVPDetection/README.md

 Simply create a `vp_detection` object with the desired parameters and run the detection algorithm with the desired image.
-You can read in the image yourself or you can provide a path to the image:
+You can read in the image yourself or you can provide a path to the image.
+Note that the returned vanishing points will be a 3 x 3 NumPy array such that the first row corresponds to the vanishing point appearing to the left of the image, the second row corresponds to the vanishing point appearing to the right of the image and the last row corresponding to the vertical vanishing point:

 ```python
 from lu_vp_detect.vp_detection import vp_detection